+If the UE indicates as part of its capability that it supports ATSSS-LL functionality with any steering mode, then the UE is capable to steer, switch and split traffic of the MA PDU Session by using the ATSSS-LL functionality with any steering mode allowed for ATSSS-LL, as specified in clause 5.32.8.

+If the UE indicates as part of its capability that it supports ATSSS-LL functionality with only Active-Standby steering mode, then the UE is capable to steer and switch traffic of the MA PDU Session by using the ATSSS-LL functionality with the Active-Standby steering mode specified in clause 5.32.8.

+If the UE indicates as part of its capability that it supports MPTCP functionality with any steering mode, then the UE is capable to steer, switch and split the MPTCP traffic of the MA PDU Session by using the MPTCP functionality with any steering mode specified in clause 5.32.8.

+If the UE indicates as part of its capability that it supports MPQUIC-UDP functionality with any steering mode, then the UE is capable to steer, switch and split the MPQUIC-UDP traffic of the MA PDU Session by using the MPQUIC-UDP functionality with any steering mode specified in clause 5.32.8.

+If the UE indicates as part of its capability that it supports MPQUIC-IP functionality with any steering mode, then the UE is capable to steer, switch and split the MPQUIC-IP traffic of the MA PDU Session by using the MPQUIC-IP functionality with any steering mode specified in clause 5.32.8.

+If the UE indicates as part of its capability that it supports MPQUIC-E functionality with any steering mode, then the UE is capable to steer, switch and split the MPQUIC-E traffic of the MA PDU Session by using the MPQUIC-E functionality with any steering mode specified in clause 5.32.8.

 The above steering functionalities are schematically illustrated in the Figure 5.32.6.1-1, which shows an example model for an ATSSS-capable UE supporting the MPTCP functionality, the MPQUIC functionality and the ATSSS-LL functionality.
 The MPTCP flows and the MPQUIC flows in this figure represent the traffic of the applications for which MPTCP can be applied and for which MPQUIC can be applied respectively.
 The five different IP addresses illustrated in the UE are further described in clause 5.32.6.2.1 and in clause 5.32.6.2.2.
 When the MPTCP functionality and the MPQUIC functionality are both applied, the addresses (IP@1, IP@2) used for MPTCP may be the same as the addresses (IP@4, IP@5) used for MPQUIC.
 The "Low-Layer" in this figure contains functionality that operates below the IP layer (e.g. different network interfaces in the UE), while the "High-Layer" contains functionality that operates above the IP layer.

 Figure 5.32.6.1-1: Steering functionalities in an example UE model